-- Dignity and Respect: Health care practitioners listen to and honor patient and family perspectives and choices.
-Patient and family knowledge, values, beliefs and cultural backgrounds are incorporated in the planning and delivery of care. - Information Sharing: Health care practitioners communicate and share complete and unbiased information with patients and families in ways that are affirming and useful.
-Patients and families receive timely, complete and accurate information in order to effectively participate in care and decision-making. - Participation: Patients and families are encourage and supported in participating in
+• Dignity and Respect: Healthcare practitioners listen to and honor patient and family

-- care and decision-making at the level they choose. - Collaboration: Patients, families, health care practitioners, and health care leaders collaborate in policy and program development, implementation and evaluation; in facility design' and in professional education as well as in the delivery of care.
+- perspectives and choices.
+Patient and family knowledge, values, beliefs and cultural backgrounds are incorporated in the planning and delivery of care. - Information Sharing: Healthcare practitioners communicate and share complete and unbiased information with patients and families in ways that are affirming and useful.
+Patients and families receive timely, complete and accurate information in order to effectively participate in care and decision-making. - Participation: Patients and families are encouraged and supported in participating in care and decision-making at the level they choose. - Collaboration: Patients, families, healthcare practitioners, and healthcare leaders collaborate in policy and program development, implementation and evaluation; in facility design' and in professional education as well as in the delivery of care.